matthewgrossman/dotfiles/README.md

 1. `gh repo clone matthewgrossman/dotfiles`
 1. `cd dotfiles/mac; ./setup.sh`

-Once a whole bunch of programs have installed, a first priority is to get access to keepass.
+The first program installed should be `google-drive`, which is a first priority to get access to keepass.
 1. Sign into Google Drive
-1. Open keepassxc with`sync/pwdb.kdbx`
+1. Open keepassxc with `gdrive://sync/pwdb.kdbx`

 This script will end up prompting for password a few times (ideally at the beginning), so check on it periodically.

 `setup.sh` should handle lots of default macos settings, but AFAIK these still require manual clicking:
-1. Disable cmd-space for spotlight in keyboard settings
+1. Disable cmd-space for spotlight in keyboard settings (and modify alfred to use this instead)
-1. Turn off auto-brightness
+1. Turn off auto-brightness in Displays
+1. Enable bluetooth in the top bar

 #### Alfred
 1. Enter the powerpack info, search gdrive for "alfred"